GSS-Cogs/family-towns-and-high-streets/datasets/BEIS-Electric-prepayment-meter-statistics/spec.md

 ##### DM Notes

 	Codelist for Post Codes have been created and referenced in info.json.
-Codelist in ref_common rather than local
+Codelist in ref_common rather than local Attribute 'Meters' has been referenced in info.json but will not currently work as Mapping class is not set up to process them.